ebzzry/ebzzry.github.io/en/src/emacs-pairs.md

 Press <kbd>C-c [</kbd>.

-Sometimes, we inadvertently delete one of the pair characters — this results in an unbalanced expression. smartparens prevents us from doing that.
+Sometimes, we inadvertently delete one of the pair characters—this results in an unbalanced expression. smartparens prevents us from doing that.
 If you hit <kbd>Backspace</kbd> in this
 expression: